rehret/AdventOfCode/README.md

     - Input files should be places in `Resources/<Challenge Name>/` with the folder structure within left up to the solution to organize as it makes sense
     - Register any implementations of `IInputFilePathProvider<TChallengeSelection>` in Autofac
         - The abstract Autofac module `InputFilePathProviderAutoRegisteringModule` can be extended to automatically register implementations in the challenge space's assembly automatically.
-4. Extend `IInputProvider<TChallengeSelection, TOutput>` as needed
+4. Optionally extend `IInputProvider<TChallengeSelection, TOutput>` as needed
+    - This step should only be considered if the input requires a lot of custom parsing logic and can be applied across all solutions in the project.
+        - The recommended approach is to use `IInputProviderBuilder<TChallengeSelection>`
     - This type is used for getting input (typically via an instance of `IInputProvider<TChallengeSelection>`, but not always) and modifying it to prepare it for the individual solution implementations.
 This can be as simple as parsing each line as an `int`, but anything can be returned.
-    - General-use implementations should be put in `CodeChallenge.InputProviders` for re-use across challenges.
     - Register any implementations of `IInputProvider<TChallengeSelection, TOutput>` in Autofac
         - The abstract Autofac module `InputProviderAutoRegisteringModule` can be extended to automatically register implementations in the challenge space's assembly automatically.
 5. Implement a `System.CommandLine.Command` for executing the new solution type.